hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 web extension with the operating system.
 An area where Regulators may consider be prescriptive.

-# Use Cases: The Impact of ECH on private network contexts (enterprises or
+# Use Cases: The Impact of ECH on private network contexts (enterprises or other organisations)
-other organisations)

 ## Context

 ### The main requirements

-EEnterprises and other organisations need to protect themselves for a vast number of reasons, including to:
+Enterprises and other organisations need to protect themselves for a vast number of reasons, including to:

 *  Reduce their risks.
 In particular, as part of any Cyber